Meet life with more wisdom, care and presence.

 registration & schedule details

-Winter 2019 course begins January 23rd, group size limited.
-Class meets 6 consecutive Wednesday evenings (7-9pm) + Saturday, February 23rd for a daylong retreat* (9am-3pm.)
-Tuition is $385 and includes recordings of talks and meditations, weekly class summaries and a private mindfulness consultation.
+DATES FOR SPRING 2019 EDITION COMING SOON Class meets 6 consecutive Wednesday evenings (7-9pm) + Saturday for a daylong retreat** (9am-3pm.)
+Tuition is $385* and includes recordings of talks and meditations, weekly class summaries and a private mindfulness consultation.
 (Participants may also attend future Mindful Living daylong retreats, by donation.)

 This course is based on the SIT curriculum developed by senior teachers Mark Coleman and Martin Aylward out of the Mindfulness Training Institute, and is a part of on-going research studies on the efficacy of mindfulness meditation.